 - transvestism – where a person occasionally wears clothes typically associated with the opposite gender (cross-dressing) for a variety of reasons

 - genderqueer – an umbrella term used to describe gender identities other than man and woman – for example, those who are both man and woman, or neither man nor woman, or moving between genders

 Gender dysphoria isn't the same as transvestism or cross-dressing and isn't related to sexual orientation.
 People with the condition may identify as straight, gay, lesbian, bisexual or asexual, and this may change with treatment.

 There are no physical symptoms of gender dysphoria, but people with the condition may experience and display a range of feelings and behaviours.

-In many cases, a person with gender dysphoria will begin to feel that there is a mismatch between their biological sex and gender identity during early childhood.
+In many cases, a person with gender dysphoria begins to feel a mismatch between their biological sex and gender identity during early childhood.
 For others, this may not happen until adulthood.

 Gender dysphoria behaviours in children can include:

-- disliking or refusing to wear clothes that are typically worn by their sex and wanting to wear clothes that are typically worn by the opposite sex
+- disliking or refusing to wear clothes that are typically worn by their sex and wanting to wear clothes typically worn by the opposite sex

 - preferring to play with children of the opposite biological sex